President Masayuki Aoki

 The company is aiming to achieve a high-priced, high-profit subscription model that surpasses the Mighty series.

 Revenue consists of basic initial costs, basic connection usage fees, optional initial costs, and optional connection usage.
-The company has developed more than 20 options to meet diverse needs, planning to secure high profits by offering a wide range of solutions.
+The company is looking at developing 20 or more options to meet diverse needs, to secure high profits by offering a wide range of solutions.

 (Strengths of the platform)